-The architect was asking for some significant changes to plans for a company headquarters which was to be built a former school playing field.
+The architect was asking for some significant changes to plans for a company headquarters which was to be built on a former school playing field.
 After some discussion, the Planning Officer suggested they proceed by informal consultation with councillors and others, rather than make a renewed application.
 Later that day, he had to address the failure of his office to process an application in good time, which involved talking to managers to work out the source of the problem, and calling the applicant to apologise and explain.

 In both instances, the ACPO had to draw on his knowledge of the technicalities of planning, but also of administrative procedure, of the political dynamics of the council, of the people and personalities involved in each case, and of what might count as a normal and appropriate way of resolving them.
 These are meshed together as he talks to those he’s engaged with, each interaction offering an account of what’s at stake both in his own eyes and in those of each meeting’s ‘nonpresent participants’.
 In this way, ‘Communicative acts are the atoms of the ideas that mobilize the flow of resources and the realization of rules’.